-Create a connected open space network of greenways, blueways (waterways) and incorporate the street network (continued)
+Create a connected open space network of greenways, blueways (waterways) with the street network (continued)

-Partner with State and Federal Governments to deliver the Tweed Valley Rail Trail between Murwillumbah and Crabbes Creek.
+Partner with State and Federal Governments to establish the Northern Rivers Rail Trail between Murwillumbah and Crabbes Creek.

 Improve connections from the Tweed Valley Rail Trail to village centres and key open spaces in Tweed's rural villages located along the trail.